 A growing population and changing diets are driving up the demand for food.
 Production is struggling to keep up as crop yields level off in many parts of the world, ocean health declines and natural resources—including soils, water or biodiversity—are stretched dangerously thin.
-Food stocks are already struggling to keep pace with demand.
+Food stocks are already at threateningly low levels.
 1 in 8 people suffers from chronic hunger and more than 1 billion people are undernourished.
-The food challenge will only get more difficult, as the world will need to produce at least 50 percent more food by 2050 to feed 9 billion people.
-Building more sustainable and resilient agricultural systems is an important part of the solution.
+The food security challenge will only get more difficult, as the world will need to produce at least 50 percent more food by 2050 to feed 9 billion people.

 Producing More with Less

 Climate-Smart Agriculture (CSA) is an approach to managing landscapes—cropland, livestock, forests and fisheries--that address the interlinked challenges of food security and climate change.
 CSA aims to simultaneously achieve three outcomes:

 1. Increased productivity: Produce more food to improve food and nutrition security and boost the incomes of 75 percent of the world’s poor, many of whom rely on agriculture for their livelihoods.

-- Enhancing resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns
+2. Enhanced resilience: Reduce vulnerability to drought, pests, disease and other shocks; and improve capacity to adapt and grow in the face of longer-term stresses like shortened seasons and erratic weather patterns.

-- Lowering emissions and/or emissions intensity: Pursue lower emissions for each calorie or kilo of food produced and avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.
+3. Reduced emissions: Pursue lower emissions for each calorie or kilo of food produced, avoid deforestation from agriculture and identify ways to suck carbon out of the atmosphere.